MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/@assign-teams-add-on-licenses.md

 Before you get started, review the following:

-- If you're using on-premises PSTN connectivity for hybrid users, you only need to assign a Phone System license.
+- If you're using on-premises Public Switched Telephone Network (PSTN) connectivity for hybrid users, you only need to assign a Phone System license.
 Do NOT assign a Calling Plan license.

-- Latency after assigning licenses: Because of the latency between Microsoft 365 and Microsoft Teams, it can take up to 24 hours for a user to be assigned a Calling Plan after you assign a license.
+- Because of the latency between Microsoft 365 and Microsoft Teams, it can take up to 24 hours for a user to be assigned a Calling Plan after you assign a license.
 If the user isn't assigned a Calling Plan after 24 hours, [contact support for business products - admin help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

-- Error messages: You'll get an error message if you haven't purchased the correct number of licenses.
+- You'll get an error message if you haven't purchased the correct number of licenses.
 If you need to buy more Calling Plan licenses, choose **Buy more**.

-- Enterprise E5 plan and Communication Credits: Even if your users are assigned Enterprise E5 licenses, we still recommend that you assign Communications Credits licenses to them.
+- Even if your users are assigned Enterprise E5 licenses, we still recommend that you assign Communications Credits licenses to them.

 - After you assign Calling Plan or Communication Credits licenses to your users, you'll need to get phone numbers for your organization, and then assign those numbers to users.
 For step-by-step instructions, see [Set up Calling Plans](set-up-calling-plans.md).